-Snowplows are wedges that scrape snow off roads.
-The shape of the wedge allows the plow to reach under the snow and lift it off the road.
+Here’s another example.
+Snowplows are wedges.
+They scrape snow off roads.
+The blade of the plow reaches under the snow to lift it off the road.

 Wedges on the Move

-Now that you know something about wedges, think about some ways you might use this simple machine on a camping trip.
-Hint: What would you use to roast marshmallows?
+Now you know a lot about wedges.
+Think about some ways you might use this simple machine.